 Services for Library Users with Disabilities

-- Assistance with retrieving materials is available at the Circulation Desk.
+- Assistance with retrieving materials is available at the Circulation Desk or Reference Desk.

 - New security gates are ADA compliant for easy accessibility.